Tera Patrick

-Tera Patrick (born Linda Ann Hopkins; July 25, 1976) is an American former pornographic actress and model who was the Penthouse Pet of the Month for February 2000 and is an inductee of the NightMoves, AVN and XRCO Halls of Fame.
-She is a recipient of the Hot d'Or Award, NightMoves Award, AVN Award, XRCO Award, Venus Award, Adam Film World Guide Award, Eroticline Award, FOXE Award, FAME Award, Fanny Award, XBIZ Award, and ASACP Service Recognition Award.
+Tera Patrick (born Linda Ann Hopkins; July 25, 1976) is an American former pornographic actress who was the Penthouse Pet of the Month for February 2000 and is an inductee of the NightMoves, AVN and XRCO Halls of Fame.
+She is a recipient of the Hot d'Or Award, NightMoves Award, AVN Award, XRCO Award, Venus Award, Adultcon Award, Adam Film World Guide Award, Eroticline Award, FOXE Award, FAME Award, Fanny Award, XBIZ Award, XFANZ Award, and ASACP Service Recognition Award.

 Early life

-Tera Patrick was born Linda Ann Hopkins and was raised near San Francisco, California.
+Tera Patrick was born July 25, 1976 in Great Falls, Montana and raised near San Francisco, California.
 Her mother is Thai and her father is of English, Irish and Dutch descent.
-When she was just ten, her mother left her and she grew up with her father David Hopkins, a carefree hippie.
-After taking weekend classes at the Barbizon Modeling and Acting School for two years, she always loved the way she looked.
-At one of her first photo shoots, she was sexually assaulted by the photographer, who "was feeding [her] champagne and Valium" until she "was getting wasted".
-She spent two years in Tokyo, where "she became addicted to Valium and alcohol and spent her paychecks on shopping sprees".
+When she was ten, her mother left her and she grew up with her father David Hopkins, a carefree hippie.
+She took weekend classes at the Barbizon Modeling and Acting School for two years.
+She has stated that she was sexually assaulted at one of her first photo shoots by the photographer.
+She said he "was feeding [her] champagne and Valium" until she "was getting wasted".
+Later, she spent two years in Tokyo, where "she became addicted to Valium and alcohol and spent her paychecks on shopping sprees".
 When her father learned she had become sexually active, he complained to her agency, pointing out she was underage.
 She was sent back to the United States, "sixteen years old and already a washed-up model".
 At age 18, she obtained a GED, briefly studied nursing at Boise State University, then received EMT certification from a local vocational school.